Marc Bloch

 During the Second World War Bloch volunteered for service, and was a logistician during the Phoney War.
 Involved in the Battle of Dunkirk and spending a brief time in Britain, he unsuccessfully attempted to secure passage to the United States.
 Back in France, where his ability to work was curtailed by new antisemitic regulations, he applied for and received one of the few permits available allowing Jews to continue working in the French university system.
-He had to leave Paris, and complained that the Nazi German authorities looted his apartment and stole his books; he was also forced to relinquish his position on the editorial board of Annales.
+He had to leave Paris, and complained that the Nazi German authorities looted his apartment and stole his books; he was also persuaded by Febvre to relinquish his position on the editorial board of Annales.
 Bloch worked in Montpellier until November 1942 when Germany invaded Vichy France.
-He then joined the French Resistance, acting predominantly as a courier and translator.
-In 1944, he was captured in Lyon and executed by firing squad.
+He then joined the non-Communist section of the French Resistance and went on to play a leading role in its unified regional structures in Lyon.
+In 1944, he was captured by the Gestapo in Lyon and murdered in a summary execution after the Allied invasion of Normandy.
 Several works—including influential studies like The Historian's Craft and Strange Defeat—were published posthumously.

 His historical studies and his death as a member of the Resistance together made Bloch highly regarded by generations of post-war French historians; he came to be called "the greatest historian of all time".
-By the end of the 20th century, historians were making a more sober assessment of Bloch's abilities, influence, and legacy, arguing that there were flaws to his approach.
+By the end of the 20th century, historians were making a more critical assessment of Bloch's abilities, influence, and legacy, arguing that there were flaws to his approach.